kasselhingee/lacunaritycovariance/README.md

-# stationaryracsinference
+# lacunaritycovariance
 *Author: Kassel Liam Hingee*

-This directory contains the source code of the R package *stationaryracsinference*.
+This directory contains the source code of the R package *lacunaritycovariance*.
 This R package is for estimating gliding box lacunarity and other RACS properties from spatial binary maps (images composed of binary-valued pixels).

 ## Installation
 ### From GitHub using devtools package: